AsexGenomeEvol/Timema_asex_genomes/side_proj/A_raw_reads/README.md

 * **5_Tge**   (samples: Tge_01 / Tge_02 / Tge_03 / Tge_04 / Tge_05)
 * **5_Tpa**   (samples: Tpa_01 / Tpa_02 / Tpa_03 / Tpa_04 / Tpa_05)

-The fastq files have then be trimmed for presence of Illumina adapters and quality [here](../B_cleaned_reads).